nheidloff/watsonx-ai-platform-demos/agents/beeframework/watsonx-simple-travel-agent/README.md

 * Connect to another large language model to suggest the locations (custom tool)
 * Connect to a weather server to get the actual weather information (Out-Of-The-Box tool)

-We want to ask a question later that requires the agent to use both tools to answer, like the following question.
+We want to ask a question later that requires the agent to use both tools to answer, such as the following.

 > "What is the best vacation city in Europe, and can you tell me the current temperature in this city?"

 ## 2. Architecture

-The diagram below shows the simplified dependencies of the implementation in two levels.
+The diagram below shows the simplified dependencies of the implementation on two levels.

 1. The implementation of the agent with Out-Of-The-Box and custom tools.